docker/docs/content/manuals/docker-hub/download-rate-limit.md

 >   different architecture.
 > - Pulls are accounted to the user doing the pull, not to the owner of the
 >   image.

+### What's the download rate limit on Docker Hub?

+> [!IMPORTANT]
 >
-> There will be no image pull rate limit for users or automated systems with a
+> After March 3rd, 2025, with Docker's enhanced subscription plans, there will be no image pull rate limit for users or automated systems with a
 > paid subscription.
+>
-Anonymous and Docker Personal users using Docker Hub will
-> experience rate limits on image pull requests.
-For authenticated users, there
-> will be a 40 pull/hour rate limit per user; for unauthenticated usage, there
-> will be a 10 pull/hour rate limit per IP address.
+> Anonymous and Docker Personal users using Docker Hub will experience rate limits on image pull requests.
+For authenticated users, there will be a 40 pull/hour rate limit per user; for unauthenticated usage, there will be a 10 pull/hour rate limit per IP address.

-### What's the download rate limit on Docker Hub?

 Docker Hub limits the number of Docker image downloads, or pulls, based on the account type of the user pulling the image.
 Pull rate limits are based on individual IP address.
+The following table reflects Docker's current rate limits:

 | User type                                                               | Rate limit                           |
 |-------------------------------------------------------------------------|--------------------------------------|